-Maybe you’re on the hunt for a guitar with a dreadnought body, and if which case you are, the Yamaha FG JR1 is a ¾ scale guitar that comes with 20 frets and an authentic acoustic guitar sound thanks to the Yamaha’s quality craftsmanship.
+Maybe you’re on the hunt for a guitar with a dreadnought body, and in which case you are, the Yamaha FG JR1 is a ¾ scale guitar that comes with 20 frets and an authentic acoustic guitar sound thanks to the Yamaha’s quality craftsmanship.

 Even if you’re specifically in the market for a guitar that’s comfortable in small hands and that would make a great guitar to travel around with, the Yamaha FG JR1 is a great contestant to look at.

 Not to mention that to make your guitar experience a lot more affordable if you’re just getting started, the FG JR1 comes with a starter kit that gives you everything you need to have a successful start to your guitar journey.
 Thee FG JR1 is $135.
-Check out the latest prices on Amazon.

 If you’re looking for a beginner-friendly guitar that has incredible sound performance without breaking the bank, the Fender FA-115 is a solid top acoustic guitar that is made up of spruce, which provides a higher-quality tone in comparison to another beginner-friendly (and budget-friendly) acoustic guitars, that mainly use laminated woods.

 This is going to be the acoustic guitar you want to gravitate towards if you intend on eventually playing live performances jam-packed with high-quality sound!
 The FA-115 is $160.
-Check out the latest prices on Amazon.

 The Gretsch G9500 Jim Dandy is a very affordable parlor guitar that makes a great instrument to have around if you’re not someone who plays all the time but want to have an instrument to grab when you’re in the mood to run your hands across some strings.